What is a Primary Health Need?

-The National Framework for NHS Continuing Healthcare Funding tries to clarify the definition of these two types of care, but - importantly - it acknowledges that there’s no legal definition of either.
+The National Framework for NHS Continuing Healthcare Funding (CHC Funding) tries to clarify the definition of these two types of care, but - importantly - it acknowledges that there’s no legal definition of either.

 Social care needs are often described as being focused on dealing with daily living activities, such as eating, dressing, mobilising and meeting hygiene needs.
 However, this category also covers assistance with maintaining independence, social interaction, maintaining complex relationships and protection from vulnerable situations.

 A dependency on others to assist with activities the individual can no longer do independently is therefore not in itself sufficient to be a Primary Health Need, as this falls under the definition of social care.

 The National Framework outlines that, in general terms, a Healthcare need is one related to the treatment, control or prevention of disease, illness, injury or disability; and the care or aftercare of a person with those needs.
 Working out whether someone has a Primary Health Need involves assessing the totality of their relevant needs.
 Some are clearly health needs and some are clearly social needs.
 Others can be both.